 - Lighthorne Rough - Andy Smith - 07463 790948

 There appears to be some doubt over how much time you need to allow between ordering a repeat prescription and it being collected.
 If you have a repeat prescription you may wish to re-order at least one week before you require it.
 Repeat prescriptions from Hastings House may be ordered from their web site.
+The Kineton Red Horse surgey web site has this document explaining about repeat prescriptions.

 Support our village businesses